nuhaajaffar/CW2024/README.md

 # <ins> Unexpected Problems </ins>

-**Problem 1**: Main class cannot be run near the deadline.
+**Problem 1**: Main class cannot run near the deadline after generating Javadoc.
    - **Description**: Near the deadline after generating my Javadoc, Main class suddenly had an issue where it cannot launch the game.
         - **Resolution**: I used try and catch method to solve the issue and it runs now.

 **Problem 2**: Sometimes fixing an error will bring many more errors
    - **Description**: When I thought I was fixing the code, the code generated more errors meaning we didn't fix the code but make it worse.
 This made me panic few times.
         - **Resolution**: After that, I made sure that I keep a copy of the current code every time I made changes to that specific code.
-And, I also commited on GitHub only when I'm sure the code is working.
+And, I also commited and push on GitHub only when I'm sure the code is working.
 And, I make use of the branches feature to not directly make changes on my master branch.

 **Problem 3**: menus package wasn't updating to GitHub.
    - **Description**: This occured when it was early days of the coursework.
 I wasn't that familiar with the branches feature in GitHub.
 And, I accidentally overwrote a branch with another branch where I did the coding for menus package.
-Therefore, the menus package wasn't in the GitHub for some time when I thought it was until I did the Menu implementation.
+Therefore, the menus package wasn't in the GitHub for some time when I thought it was.
+Until I did the Menu implementation, then I realised the packages are not there.
 It was on my IntelliJ Project but not in GitHub.
         - **Resolution**: Being familiar with the branches feature makes me handle this issue easily.
 I created a new branch and added all the menu files and successfully merge it to the master branch.

 ---